rootware/lattice_evolution/README.md

 - The Obsidian folder contains notes for project in Markdown.

 ### Planned Updates:
-- Adding augmented state evolution to code.
+- Adding augmented state evolution to code (done)
-- Moving Bayesian updating to Rust from Python as well.
+- Moving Bayesian updating to Rust from Python as well (mostly done)
+- Code for `Jittery Lattice` (done)
+- Separate module for importing shaking sequences as static variables (done.
+However, a lot of old files archived in Data rely on entering hard coded sequences)
+- Statistics module in Rust for calculating divergences etc.

 ## Using Code
 The code is pretty simple.